 - Stick Welding uses a consumable electrode rod that is melted to the metal base material to fuse two metal components.
 A significant advantage is that it’s the easiest arc welding method to learn, but this method is also more time-consuming and is typically limited to the welding of ferrous materials.

-Your Source for New and Used Electric Welding Machines
+Your Source for New and Used Electric Welders

-Mitrowski Welding sells new, used and reconditioned arc welding machines from major brands such as Miller Electric, Lincoln, Thermal Dynamics, Thermal Arc and more.
+Mitrowski Welding sells new, used and reconditioned arc welders from major brands such as Miller Electric, Lincoln, Thermal Dynamics, Thermal Arc and more.

 We stock portable engine driven welders, electric stick, TIG, MIG, multi-process, 8-Banks, 4-Bank manipulator, inverter welders, subarc power supplies, seam weld equipment, and arc gouging machines for sale or rental.
-We will also repair or recondition your equipment.
+We will also repair or recondition your welding equipment.

 Click on the electric welding machine images below for additional product details.
 If you don't see the electric welder you are looking for, please contact us.